dart-archive/pub-dartlang/app/doc/faq.markdown

 After you run pub, you'll notice that your package has little `packages` directories sprinkled all over it.
 These are needed to make "package:" imports work.
-When your code has an import like:

-{% highlight dart %}
-import 'package:unittest/unittest.dart';
-{% endhighlight %}

-A Dart implementation like the VM or dart2js translates that to a "regular" using a simple rewriting rule:
+When your code has an import with the "package" scheme, a Dart implementation like the VM or dart2js translates that to a "regular" URL using a simple rewriting rule:

  1. Take the URL to your application's [entrypoint](glossary.dart#entrypoint).